 SECTION 11.
 Notice.
 All notices, requests, demands and other communications required or permitted to be given under the terms of this Award Agreement shall be in writing and shall be deemed to have been duly given when delivered by hand or overnight courier or three Business Days after they have been mailed by U.S. certified or registered mail, return receipt requested, postage prepaid, addressed to the other party as set forth below:

-XPO Logistics, Inc. Five American Lane Greenwich, CT 06831 Attention: Chief Legal Officer specified above.
+XPO Logistics, Inc.

+Five American Lane

+Greenwich, CT 06831

+e Company: Attention: Chief Legal Officer

+To your address as most recently supplied to the Company and set forth in the

+u: Company's records